 When designing the solution infrastructure, Intellias experts focused on ensuring instant 24/7 payment processing.
 We developed infrastructure in the Kubernetes ecosystem that allowed us to achieve high system scalability, availability, and resiliency.
 Also, we introduced Apache Flink as a stream processing engine able to handle an extremely high workload of real-time streaming data with very low latency.

 We adopted Istio on Kubernetes, as it simplifies service-to-service network operations like traffic management, authorization, and encryption as well as auditing and observability.
 To build a robust IT security foundation, we introduced DevSecOps practices that automate security tools, enabling us to identify vulnerabilities in the early stages of the SDLC.

-Our client’s payment system is designed to comply with the ISO 20022 standard that provides more detailed information about a transaction compared to other standards.
+Our client’s payment platform architecture is designed to comply with the ISO 20022 standard that provides more detailed information about a transaction compared to other standards.
 It enables the bank to eliminate payment delays caused by compliance checks due to poor quality or insufficient data.
 Also, the system complies with the resilience requirements of central banks.

-Using the latest technologies and practices, Intellias is developing an advanced payment processing system that’s the core of our client’s whole banking ecosystem.
+Using the latest technologies and practices, Intellias is developing an advanced payment processing system architecture that’s the core of our client’s whole banking ecosystem.
 It has these main characteristics:

 - 24/7 availability and 99.741% failure resistance